 What Is Fiberglass Insulation?

-Fiberglass insulation is available in a wide range of thermal resistance R-values and is available unfaced or with a variety of facings, including kraft or foil.
 Fiberglass is an attractive choice for home insulation because it poses no fire hazard and protects certain parts of the building envelope from the outside weather.
-It comes in pink, white, yellow or green.
-Depending on the manufacturer, it has more or less of a spongy feel.
+It comes in pink, white, yellow or green, and it has more or less of a spongy feel, depending on the manufacturer.

 Batt and Blanket Insulation